ecooleyduke/from-the-cloud/README.md

-# from-the-cloud-app
+# from-the-cloud
-This program takes user input for a city and returns weather information
+This program takes user input for a city and returns weather information.

 From the project root, activate your virtual environment and run the command `python3 main.py`